pycroscopy/scalable_analytics/pycharm_cades_vm.md

 Run PyCharm by running `pycharm-community` in your virtual machine.
 Wait a moment and the PyCharm splash screen should appear as a new window created by the X server.

-## Configuring PyCharm to manage Pycroscopy repositories
+## Configuring PyCharm to manage repositories of interest

+In this example, the goal is to work on a python package on GitHub for nanoscale image analysis - [pycroscopy](https://pycroscopy.github.io/pycroscopy/about.html).
 Follow [this guide](https://github.com/pycroscopy/pycroscopy/blob/master/docs/Using%20PyCharm%20to%20manage%20repository.pdf) starting from the third page, titled "Set-Up PyCharm."